Herniated Disc Treatment

 A number of patients do get better on their own, but it’s really more appropriate to say that the symptoms improve, rather than that the herniated disc actually heals.
 The inflammation can subside, and if the disc fragment was small, the patient’s pain may go away in a matter of weeks.
 It’s important to realize, though, that even if a patient feels better as time goes on, there’s a risk for another flare-up in the future.
 There’s still a hole in the outer ring of the disc, so a sudden movement can cause more disc material to herniate out, placing more pressure on the nerves and leading to another episode of inflammation.

-Conservative herniated disc treatment and therapy often begins with medication and physical therapy.
+Conservative herniated disc treatment and therapy often begins with medication, physical therapy and physical medicine and pain management.
 In some cases, restricted activities may be necessary until the pain subsides.
 Treatments include:

 Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen are the first-line medications for a bulging disc.
 For more severe pain, prescription medication may be necessary.
 In some cases, a muscle relaxer can help if there are muscle spasms.